Enji giigdoyang – Office of Indigenous Initiatives

 The Office of Indigenous Initiatives offers two mentorship programs: Peer2Peer mentorship with Nipissing University student mentees and WIMI with secondary school students in area high schools.

-Peer2Peer Indigenous mentorship connects upper year Indigenous Nipissing University students with Indigenous students that are newer to post-secondary education, and/or are looking for additional resources and supports.
+Peer2Peer Indigenous Mentorship connects upper year Indigenous Nipissing University students with Indigenous students that are newer to post-secondary education, and/or are looking for additional resources and supports.
 The program provides cultural support for participants and helps create a network in which all participants can build relationships with one another.
 Peer2Peer promotes the development of leadership skills and builds community.
 It is also a great way for students to meet new people.

 Mentors